jsiegenthaler/sendmailx/README.md

 	]
 }
 ```
-* totp.seedFormatString - the seed format string to generate the seed for the TOTP
+* totp.seedFormatString - the seed format string to generate the TOTP
 * totp.pin - a secret PIN code also used to generate the TOTP
 * totp.validityPeriod - the length of time in seconds that the TOTP remians valid